mandeeps708/booking_system/README.md

 #Booking System

-Booking System is a web application under development using Django framework.
+Booking System is a web application based on Django framework and can be used to book different halls.

+*Note*: See branch ['gd'](https://github.com/GreatDevelopers/booking_system/tree/gd) for updated code.

 Table of Contents
 -